Dogs are Unavoidable but You Can Coexist Peacefully!

-If you have severe fear, you may want to talk to Creature Courage, or other specially trained professional to diagnose and treat your animal phobia, and to discuss management and treatment, such as exposure therapy or cognitive behaviour therapy (CBT).
+If you have severe fear, you may want to talk to Creature Courage, or other specially trained professionals to diagnose and treat your animal phobia, and to discuss management and treatment, such as exposure therapy or cognitive behaviour therapy (CBT).
+Most dog phobias can be overcome in as little as just one day!

 Recognising the Body Language of Dogs: Signs of Friendliness vs. Caution